harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 :::warning

-One of these additional settings is `Run as User`, which determines the user id of the user that is running all the commands in the container.
-Ensure that this user id is the same as the user id used in a previous Git Clone Step or the same as any other step in the step group that calls Git commands.
-If this isn't done, users can face step failures as the user that did the Git clone command and the user that calls the Git commands in this step differ.
+Ensure that the user ID used in the Git Clone step and steps that call Git commands in the step group is same as the user ID specified in the [Run as User](#run-as-user) setting.
+Your step will fail if the user ID used in the Git Clone command and user that calls the Git Clone command is different.

-This issue can occur for existing pipelines for users who have turned on the `CDS_CONTAINER_STEP_GROUP_RUN_AS_USER_AND_PRIVILEGED_FIX` feature flag as it changes the behavior of certain settings (including `Run as User`) when it is not configured.
+This issue can also occur for existing pipelines for users who have turned on the `CDS_CONTAINER_STEP_GROUP_RUN_AS_USER_AND_PRIVILEGED_FIX` feature flag as it changes the behavior of certain settings including `Run as User` when it is not configured.
 To fix this issue, set `Run as User` in your Git Clone step and CDK Deploy step to `0`.
 :::

 ### Output variable expressions